 Who are the people most at risk?

-- People with mobility problems – for example, people with Parkinson’s disease or who have had a stroke
+People with mobility problems – for example, Parkinson’s disease or stroke related

 What should you do?